Bargoed RFC

 Bargoed Rugby Football Club is a rugby union team from the town of Bargoed in South Wales.
-They are members of the Welsh Rugby Union and are a feeder club for Nzewport Gwent Dragons.
-The club holds the record for the number of points achieved in one season at Championship level and are Currently playing in the Championship after being relegated from the premiership at the end of the 2018 - 2019 season.
+They are members of the Welsh Rugby Union and are a feeder club for Newport Gwent Dragons.
+The club holds the record for the number of points achieved in one season at Championship level and are Currently playing in the Admiral Premiership.

+At the end of the 2023-2024 season Bargoed completed the "Double" winning both the Admiral Championship League and the Championship Cup.
+The Bulls beat Ystrad Rhonnda at the Principality Stadium in a resounding 65-12 win.